Small 2025/26 seasonal determination increases for the Murray, Goulburn and Loddon systems

-The Resource Manager for northern Victoria today announced the final 2020/21 seasonal determinations.
+The Resource Manager for northern Victoria today announced an update of 2025/26 seasonal determinations and an updated determination outlook.

 Murray |